-(OCTA) Professional Services Board of Supervisors approval is required for contracts exceeding \$100,000 in any year of the contract Multi-year contracts exceeding \$500K require Board approval when the total contract exceeds or is anticipated to exceed \$500,000 when future years are taken into consideration Budgeted ≤ 250K none >250K Board approval Non-budgeted ≤ 25K none > 25K Board approval of bid & award If contract is not a competitive bid, Board approval is required for amounts over \$25,000 Board approval is required for contracts in which the annual contract amount is greater than \$100K.
-Once budgetary approval is attained, the procurement process is concluded and the contracts are awarded Signing authority for unanticipated contracts or if cost exceeds budgeted amount.
-Dept. Director up to \$100K City Manager up to \$1 million Service contracts include professional services facilities & equipment services, and consulting.
+County of Orange Orange County Transp.
+Authority (OCTA) Irvine Ranch Water District City of Irvine Proposed for OCFA Professional Services Board of Supervisors approval is required for contracts exceeding \$100,000 in any year of the contract Multi-year contracts exceeding \$500K require Board approval when the total contract exceeds or is anticipated to exceed \$500,000 when future years are taken into consideration Budgeted ≤ \$250K none >\$250K Board approval Non-budgeted ≤ \$25K none > \$25K Board approval of bid & award If contract is not a competitive bid, Board approval is required for amounts over \$25,000 Board approval is required for contracts in which the annual contract amount is greater than \$100K.
+Approval during the annual budget process (detailed line item includes description and not to exceed amount).
+No further Council approval required for the contract award unless the contract exceeds the budgeted amount.
+Unplanned contracts or if cost exceeds approved amount.
+Dept Director <\$30K City Mgr. <\$100K Service contracts include professional services facilities & equipment services, and consulting.
 Board approval is required for service contracts in which the annual contract amount is greater than \$100,000 or the multi-year contract exceeds \$500,000 when future years are taken into consideration.
 Maintenance Services Service contracts include: professional services, facilities & equip. services, consulting, capital leases, & revenue generating agreements Same rules listed for professional services (above) apply.
 Service contract for maintenance are the same as professional services.
-Board approval is required for maintenance service contracts over \$250,000.
-Operating budget line items that are part of the approved budget do not need Board approval Approval for purchase occurs with budgetary pre- approval process at the line item detail for service contracts, no further approval needed Service contracts include professional services facilities & equipment services, and consulting.
+Board approval is required for maintenance service contracts over \$250,000 Operating budget line items that are part of the approved budget do not need Board approval Approval for purchase occurs with budgetary pre- approval process at the line item detail for service contracts, no further approval needed Same rules listed for professional services (above) apply.
+Service contracts include professional services facilities & equipment services, and consulting.
 Board approval is required for service contracts in which the annual contract amount is greater than \$100,000 or the multi-year contract exceeds \$500,000 when future years are taken into consideration.